sanky29/redis-llvm/README.md

+    % make llvm
+This will generate the src/redis-server.bc and src/redis-client.bc llvm file.
+We are interested in redis-server.bc as it is responsible for updating database

+    % make llvm_exe
-This README is just a fast *quick start* document.
+This will create executable src/redis-client and src/redis-cli from llvm output. (just to cross check llvm file are right) This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).

 What is Redis?